Why Isn't Paternity Leave a Standard Practice in India Despite Growing Support for Childcare?

 Hello,

-It is 15days post delivery.
-I am not much aware about the amendments and laws supporting this but there are many companies which offers paterniy leave.
+In India, we already have a provision for paternity leave.
+It is 15 days post-delivery.
+I am not very aware of the amendments and laws supporting this, but there are many companies that offer paternity leave.

 Regards,